 Prescription Refills

 Prescription refills can be provided if they are authorized specifically by the prescribing practitioner.
-Prescriptions for non-controlled substances have a one year expiration and an 11 refill maximum from the date prescribed, whichever comes first.
+Prescriptions for non-controlled substances have a one-year expiration and an 11-refill maximum from the date prescribed, whichever comes first.

 Refills for Scheduled III-V narcotics have a six month expiration and a five refill maximum from the date prescribed, whichever comes first.

 No refills are allowed on Schedule II prescriptions.

 National Drug Code